Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

-This involves an independent Monte Carlo draw (\ref{eq:FF_marg2}) from the MDP marginal followed by a conditional maximization of an objective function (\ref{eq:FF_marg1}) to obtain $\theta(F)$.
-This Monte Carlo conditional maximization (MCCM) sampler is highly amenable to fast implementation on distributed computer architectures.
-The resulting estimator has $1/B$ order of variance independent of the dimension of $\theta$ and, unlike MCMC, there are no issues of convergence nor need for a user-defined burn-in phase.
+This involves an independent Monte Carlo draw (\ref{eq:FF_marg2}) from the MDP marginal followed by a conditional maximization of an objective function (\ref{eq:FF_marg1}) to obtain each $\theta^{(i)}$.
+This Monte Carlo conditional maximization (MCCM) sampler is highly amenable to fast implementation on distributed computer architectures; given the parametric posterior samples, each NP posterior sample, $F^{(i)}$, can be computed independently and in parallel from (\ref{eq:FF_marg2}).

-However, we do need to sample from the standard Bayesian posterior directly.
-This makes the approach particularly attractive to fast, tractable, approximations for $\pi(\theta | x_{1:n})$, such as a variational Bayes (VB).
-The NP update corrects for the approximation in a computationally efficient manner, leading to an exact posterior with optimal properties as shown below.
+We can see from (\ref{eq:MDP_posterior_full}) that the parametric posterior samples are not required if $c=0$.
+If $c>0$ it may be computationally intensive to generate samples from the parametric posterior.
+However, as we will see next, we do need to sample from this posterior directly.
+This makes the approach particularly attractive to fast, tractable approximations for $\pi(\theta | x_{1:n})$, such as a variational Bayes (VB) posterior approximation.
+The NP update corrects for the approximation in a computationally efficient manner, leading to a posterior distribution with optimal properties as shown below.